Qinncade/zsh_aliases/README.md

 # zsh_aliases
 ## Create An Alias In zsh Easy Guide

-Aliases are a perfect choise to speed up your workflow by shorten commands to a few letters. <br>
+Aliases are a perfect choice to speed up your workflow by shorten commands to a few letters. <br>
 In the following you'll find an easy and beginner friendly way to create your own Aliases in zsh.

 ## Show All Aliases